Our School Curriculum

 Key Stage 1 covers Years 1 and 2 after Foundation Stage.
 The children in these two classes will be 5 to 6 and 6 to 7 years of age respectively and it is at the beginning of Year 1 that children begin work on the National Curriculum.
 A new National Curriculum came into force in September 2014.

-Our Year One leader is Mrs England, our Year Two leader is Miss Dyer, and Mrs Shuttleworth is the Assistant Head for Foundation Stage and Key Stage One.
+Our Year One leader is Mrs England, our Year Two leader is Mr Shepherd, and Mrs Catherine Rollinson is the Assistant Head for Foundation Stage and Key Stage One.

 Key Stage 2 covers Years 3, 4, 5 and 6 and the children in these classes continue to study the National Curriculum.

-Our Year Three leader is Mr Shepherd and our Year Four leader is Miss Dean.
+Our Year Three leader is Mrs Nutt and our Year Four leader is Mrs Harrison.

 To find out what the children are learning about in Key Stages 1 and 2 please click here.